GothenburgBitFactory/tasklib/README.rst

 tasklib is a Python library for interacting with taskwarrior_ databases, using a queryset API similar to that of Django's ORM.

-Supports Python 2.7, and 3.4 - 3.8 with taskwarrior 2.1.x and above.
+Supports Python 3.5 and above, with taskwarrior 2.1.x and above.
 Older versions of taskwarrior are untested and may not work.

 Requirements